PatriotOrg/HighHopes/README.md

 ### How it works

-The *HighHopes* system allows advertising pop-ups to be displayed on the user's desktop at intervals set by rules defined within a configurator file.
+The *HighHopes* system allows advertising pop-ups to be displayed on the user's desktop at intervals set by rules defined within a configurator file, one for *install* and one for *buy* checks.

-The configurator is a remote XML file, which contains specific tags defining a set of rules that the *HighHopes* system will follow to display the popups.
+- The configurators are remote **XML** file, which contain specific tags defining a set of rules that the *HighHopes* system will follow to display the popups.

-Popups are remote HTML files, which contain the layout of each popup, also known as a *template*.
+- Popups are remote **regular HTML** files, which contain the layout of each popup.

 The layout, as in any normal HTML file, may contain links to style files and javascript code that will be used not only to handle normal operations within the layout, but also and especially to communicate with the *HighHopes* system using particular commands (messages).

-Both the popup templates and the configuration file are downloaded from the *HighHopes* background worker after each restart and at regular intervals during normal operation, currently every 6 hours. *HighHopes* will display the various popups according to the rules described in the configuration file.
+Both the popup templates and the configuration files are downloaded from the *HighHopes* background worker after each restart and at regular intervals during normal operation, currently every 6 hours. *HighHopes* will display the various popups according to the rules described in the configuration files.

 ---